henontesfai/Financial-Analysis/README.md

 ![Dashboard Screenshot](https://github.com/henontesfai/Financial-Analysis/blob/main/Sk%C3%A4rmbild%202023-04-08%20122953.png)

-This repository contains a Power BI dashboard for financial analysis of a fictional company.
+This repository contains a Power BI dashboard for financial analysis of a company.
 The dashboard provides insights into the company's financial performance, including revenue, expenses, and profit across different countries and fiscal years.

 ### Dashboard Overview